harrison-broadbent/personal_site/source/blog/middleman-rss-feed.html.md

 To break down how it works:

 - We first grab all the blog posts and store them in `posts`.
 If you have multiple blogs, you should specify the blog name like `blog("name").articles...`.
-- Next we setup all the metadata for the RSS feed — information on your websites, it's URL etc. We use `xml.tag!` to insert a raw tag for `atom:link` which is needed for compliance to the RSS spec.
+- Next, we set up all the metadata for the RSS feed — information on your website, its URL etc. We use `xml.tag!` to insert a raw tag for `atom:link` which is needed for compliance with the RSS spec.
-- Finally, we add each blog post into the RSS feed and include a bit of information about them. _This setup assumes each of your blog posts has `title`, `description`, and `date` available in it's frontmatter._
+- Finally, we add each blog post to the RSS feed and include a bit of information about them. _This setup assumes each of your blog posts has `title`, `description`, and `date` available in its frontmatter._

 ## Conclusion

 Thanks for reading!

 I hope this helped you add an RSS feed to your Middleman site.
 Since you're interested in Middleman, you might like my [Middleman blog template](/blog/ruby-middleman-blog).
-It comes with an RSS feed already setup, alongside Tailwind CSS, code highlighting and more.
+It comes with an RSS feed already set up, alongside Tailwind CSS, code highlighting and more.